Organ and tissue donation

 Tissue donation offers a second chance for recipients to have full and productive lives.
 Tissues recovered for transplant include cornea or whole eye, heart valves, bone, ligaments and tendons, veins, skin and bone marrow/vertebral bodies.

-In fact, some of the tiniest donors can make the biggest impact as donation options for neonates are increasing.
+Some of the tiniest donors can make the biggest impact as donation options for neonates are increasing.
 New research donation options include gestational ages as early as third trimester and a variety of birth defects such as anencephaly and other rare disorders.
 Donation, whether for transplant or research, can help a child have a lasting legacy, and add an extra layer of meaning to their brief life.

 One Eye Donor Can Restore Sight to 2 People